-Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 167585.
+Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 169173.

-Applicants should also ask two referees to send letters of reference DIRECTLY to the Recruitment Coordinator, email: references@maths.ox.ac.uk by the closing date (a letter by email is sufficient) quoting the vacancy reference 167585.
+Applicants should also ask two referees to send their letters of reference DIRECTLY to the Recruitment Coordinator, email: reference@maths.ox.ac.uk.
+Tel: 01865273525 by the closing date quoting the vacancy reference 169173.